jacobandreas/blog/_posts/2016-02-18-monference.md

 state" is bad; a better analogy is "HMM _decoder_ state = RNN hidden state".

-This _temptation to form false analogies_ is especially appealing to those of us who grew up in the the graphical models culture, and are accustomed to inference design problems that look algorithmic.
+This _temptation to form false analogies_ is especially appealing to those of us who grew up in the graphical models culture, and are accustomed to inference design problems that look algorithmic.
 But it's only one of a variety of failure modes associated with the neural-nets-as-models perspective.
 Another failure mode seems to preferentially afflict people from the neural nets culture, who have never needed to think about inference at all: this is a _failure to reason about computation_.

-This shows up especially in the use of [crippled baselines](http://arxiv.org/abs/1511.08228), or expressions of surprise that particular neural models [can](http://arxiv.org/abs/1312.6192) or [can't](http://arxiv.org/abs/1503.08895v4) solve particular problems.
-(These are all good papers, and I apologize for the appearance of shade-throwing at my fellow researchers---I accuse them only of making the same mistakes as me!)
+I don't want to pick on anyone individually.
+But there seems to be a recent trend of papers that start with a basic RNN, observe that it can't solve some simple algorithmic or reasoning problem, and conclude that some crazy new architecture is necessary---when often it would have been enough to let the RNN run for more steps, or make a minor change to kind of recurrent unit used.
+I think people get in the habit of saying "everything is a function approximator, and all function approximators are basically comparable".
+Whereas if you say "everything is a program", these fair comparison issues become more complicated: you have to start worrying about equal runtimes, availability of the right floating point operations, etc.

 ---